gift-surg/SimpleReg/README.md

 # SimpleReg

-SimpleReg is a Python-based open source toolkit that provides the interface to various registration tools including
+SimpleReg is a Python-based open-source toolkit that provides the interface to various registration tools including

 * [SimpleITK][simpleitk]
 * [NiftyReg][niftyreg]